hashi-demo-lab/sea-vault-demos/README.md

 - Easliy redeployable with a principle of being idempotant
 - Low impact on cost for running a demo environment

-The entry point into creating this demo enviornment is the bootstrap script (`bootstrap-demo.sh`) which is used to set up the demo.
+The entry point into creating this demo enviornment is a bootstrap script (`bootstrap-demo.sh`) located in every subfolder to set up a particular demo.

-# What the script does

-1. Unsets current environment variables
-2. Sets environment variables for Vault, including VAULT_PORT, VAULT_TOKEN, VAULT_ADDR, ROLE_NAME, and TFC_AGENT_NAME
-3. Pulls the latest version of cloudbrokeraz/tfc-agent-custom and hashicorp/vault-enterprise Docker images
-4. Starts a TFC Agent container if one is not already running

-   - This is a Custom TFC Agent with custom hooks, using workload identity token to retreive and revoke credentials dynamically using Vault AWS Secrets engine (see below for more detail)

-5. Runs doormat login and exports credentials to be used by Vault Enterprise
-6. If a Vault container is already running, stops and removes it
-7. Starts a new Vault container, passing in the necessary environment variables and ports
-8. Sleeps for 5 seconds to allow the Vault container to start up
-9. runs the terraform apply command to configure Vault with

-   - K/V secrets engine & AWS secrets engine,
-   - Creates a policy granting access to both engines
-   - Configures the JWT auth method (this is used for the OIDC trust using workload identity between a TFC workspace and the Vault-Enterprise container)
+For example, the first script to run is the `bootstrap-demo.sh` located in the `vault-in-kubernets` to build the base vault clusters.
+Once this is run, you can utilise other sub directories to build upon that layer with particualr use cases.

 # Pre-requisites